tanlethanh/hiddos/README.md

 pip install --editable .
 ```

 After above step, you already have a cli to simulate and test DoS/DDoS attack.
-View detail of the cli `hiddos --help`
+View detail of the cli `hiddos --help`, And remember to just run the CLI at root of project

 First things first, you need to init and launch victim machine